 The 5 most beautiful places on Guernsey

 Guernsey is a wonderful destination for walkers, as Paddy Dillon and many others know well.
-In this blog post Sherpa Expeditions choose the 5 most beautiful places on Guernsey.
+In this post we share the 5 most beautiful places on Guernsey.

 1) Sea Cliffs near Le Gouffre – Guernsey